Kaiser Wilhelm Society: Post-war

 By the end of the Second World War, the KWG and its institutes had lost their central location in Berlin and were operating in other locations.
 The KWG was operating out of its Aerodynamics Testing Station in Göttingen.
 Albert Vögler, the president of the KWG, committed suicide on 14 April 1945.
 Thereupon, Ernst Telschow assumed the duties until Max Planck could be brought from Magdeburg to Göttingen, which was in the British zone of the Allied Occupation Zones in Germany.
 Planck assumed the duties on 16 May until a president could be elected.
 Otto Hahn was selected by directors to be president, but there were a number of difficulties to be overcome.
 Hahn, being related to nuclear research had been captured by the allied forces of Operation Alsos, and he was still interned at Farm Hall in Britain, under Operation Epsilon.
 At first, Hahn was reluctant to accept the post, but others prevailed upon him to accept it.
 Hahn took over the presidency three months after being released and returned to Germany.
 However, the Office of Military Government, United States (OMGUS) passed a resolution to dissolve the KWG on 11 July 1946.

 Meanwhile, members of the British occupation forces, specifically in the Research Branch of the OMGUS, saw the society in a more favourable light and tried to dissuade the Americans from taking such action.
-The physicist Howard Percy Robertson was director of the department for science in the British Zone; he had a National Research Council Fellowship in the 1920s to study at the Georg August University of Göttingen and the Ludwig Maximilian University of Munich.
+The physicist Howard Percy Robertson was director of the department for science in the British Zone; he had a National Research Council Fellowship in the 1920s to study at the Georg August University of Göttingen and LMU Munich.
 Also, Colonel Bertie Blount was on the staff of the British Research Branch, and he had received his doctorate at Göttingen under Walther Borsche.
 Among other things, Bertie suggested to Hahn to write to Sir Henry Hallett Dale, who had been the president of the Royal Society, which he did.
 While in Britain, Bertie also spoke with Dale, who came up with a suggestion.
 Dale believed that it was only the name which conjured up a pejorative picture and suggested that the society be renamed the Max Planck Gesellschaft.
 On 11 September 1946, the Max Planck Gesellschaft was founded in the British Zone only.
 The second founding took place on 26 February 1948 for both the American and British occupation zones.
 The physicists Max von Laue and Walther Gerlach were also instrumental in establishing the society across the allied zones, including the French zone.

 Following the end of the war, a portion of the Kaiser Wilhelm Institute for Physics' archive relating to the Nazi German nuclear programme was removed to the Soviet Union.
 The documents were returned to the Max Planck Society in the 1990s with help from the historian Rainer Karlsch.